asishdahalorg/BGgram/README.md

 and background editor.
 Choose your like from millions of trending images, and edit it to your desires.

-The website is held on the `public/` directory
+The website is held on the `public/` directory.

-The main entry point is `index.html`
+The main entry point is `index.html`.
-All other html files are in `html/`
+All other html files are in `html/`.
-All css files are in `css/`
+All css files are in `css/`.
-All used script files are in `scripts/`
+All used script files are in `scripts/`.
-All local images are in `images/`
+All local images are in `images/`.

 Current placeholder images were obtained on:
 * https://unsplash.it/